 Ambulugala was a sub kingdom during the early Kotte kingdom era.
-Prince Parakramabahu spent his childhood hidden in a village called Polwatte in Ambulugala cared by a farmer and a tool smith.
-When he claimed the throne in 1411, he appointed his brother prince Prathapasinhe as the regional ruler of Ambulugala.
+Prince Parakramabahu spent his childhood hidden in a village called Polwatte in Ambulugala cared for by a farmer and a toolsmith.
+When he claimed the throne in 1411, he appointed his brother Prince Prathapasinhe as the regional ruler of Ambulugala.
 He passed away in 1464 and the control of Ablugala was given the the prince called Kuda Ambulugala Kumaraya who later claimed the throne as Weera Parakramabahu VIII (1477 – 1489).
 Originating from Ambulugala, he was also called Ambulugala Raja.
 Weera Parakramabahu VIII never appointed a regional ruler to Ambulugala thus with time it lost its prominent position as a sub kingdom.

 Even today there is an area called Maligathanne about a kilometer away from the temple even though nothing of significant remains to validate its name today.
 Dr Charles Godakumbura (Commissioner of Archaeology 1956 -1967) believes that the massive rock door frame at the Ambulugala Rajamaha Viharaya was possibly brought to the temple from the ancient palace.

-Today the only view in to the past glory of the Ambulugala sub kingdom is through the Ambulugala Rajamaha Viharaya.
+Today the only view into the past glory of the Ambulugala sub kingdom is through the Ambulugala Rajamaha Viharaya.
 Even this temple has gone through changes with the oldest building in the temple being the two storied Tampita Viharaya belonging to the Kandyan era.

-This Tampita Viharaya is built on 7 feet 7 inch high 28 granite pillars.
+This Tampita Viharaya is built on 7 feet 7 inches high 28 granite pillars.
 The image house at the top is comparatively small, 11 feet 6 inches long and 8 feet 6 inches wide even though the whole structure is 33 feet 6 inches long and 26 feet 3 inches wide at the base.
 A 2 feet wide circumambulating path runs around the image house.
 This area is larger at the front with a 7 feet 6 inches width.
 The path is protected by a wooden balustrade.

 Two guardian deities carrying swards stand beside the main entrance to the image house.
 They are painted in white lime but have been originally painted in colour.
 The original paint still can be seen through the peeled layers of the lime paint.
 The door frame has been built with a Suryawanka design.
 The creepers painted along the frame are now slowly fading.

 The side walls are painted with Suvisi Viwaranaya, a popular theme in the Tampita Viharas.
-Images of Gan-arachchi who supported the Tampita Viharaya and the Waththegama Thero (to whom this temple was handed over to during Kandyan era) are painted on the inner wall beside the entrance.
-These paintings are probably carried out during 1869 – 1885 when a major renovation was carried out under the guidance of Waththegama Thero.
+Images of Gan-arachchi who supported the Tampita Viharaya and the Waththegama Thero (to whom this temple was handed over during the Kandyan era) are painted on the inner wall beside the entrance.
+These paintings were probably carried out during 1869 – 1885 when a major renovation was carried out under the guidance of Waththegama Thero.

-The other most important item of historical significant at this temple is the massive stone door frame which is believed to be part of the palace of the Ambulugala Sub Kingdom.
+The other most important item of historical significance at this temple is the massive stone door frame which is believed to be part of the palace of the Ambulugala Sub Kingdom.
 Today this frame is placed in an open space on the ground level of the Tampita Viharaya among the stone pillars.
 This would have been used as the main entrance when the ground level was covered with brick walls.

 This frame is 10 feet 2 inches high and 8 feet 1 inch wide.
 Two Lion figures facing each other are carved at the bottom of the two columns.
-Rest of the frame is divided into columns filled with various designs.
+The rest of the frame is divided into columns filled with various designs.
 One frame is filled with various dances and musical instrument players such as drummers and pipe players.
 There are 30 such figures in this column.
-At the center of the cross beam is a carving of Gaja Lakshmi flanked by two elephants.
+At the centre of the cross beam is a carving of Gaja Lakshmi flanked by two elephants.
 Above the Gaja Lakshmi is a carving of a Kihimbi Face.

 by Kusumsiri Wijewardhana